Claycomo, Missouri: 2000 census

 The median income for a household in the village was $39,271, and for a family was $44,861.
 Males had a median income of $29,531 versus $23,990 for females.
 The per capita income for the village was $20,000.
 About 4.3% of families and 4.7% of the population were below the poverty line, including 10.6% of those under age 18 and 5.7% of those age 65 or over.

 Education

 North Kansas City School District is the area school district.
 Gracemore, Maplewood, and Ravenwood elementaries include sections of Claycomo.
 All of Claycomo is zoned to Maple Park Middle School, and Winnetonka High School.

+Metropolitan Community College has the North Kansas City school district in its taxation area.

 Claycomo has a public library, a branch of the Mid-Continent Public Library.